ander428/JohnHopkins_COVID-19/data_cleaning.md

       <td>-98.580983</td>
       <td>2020-06-30</td>
       <td>1487</td>
+      <td>2020-06</td>
+      <td>NaN</td>
       <td>WY</td>
       <td>14.0</td>
     </tr>
   </tbody>
 </table>
-<p>541604 rows × 8 columns</p>
+<p>541604 rows × 10 columns</p>
 </div>

 ### Population and Demographics Variables (US)

-**Lastly, I added American Community Survey (ACS) estimates from the Census Bureau including demographic data at the county level in the U.S along with the population density of each county.**
+**Lastly, I added American Community Survey (ACS) estimates from the Census Bureau including demographic data at the county level in the U.S along with the population density of each county.
+Reminder that the population and area metrics are in the thousands.**

 <p style='font-size: 15px'>U.S. By Counties</p>